asyncapi/community/BOUNTY_PROGRAM.md

 4. Complexity: `Medium` | `Advanced`

 5. Type: `Coding` | `Docs` | `Design`

+In case documentation must be provided together with solution requested in the Bounty Issue, such requirement should be explicitly stated in the Scope.

 In case two Bounty Issues are inextricably linked and cannot be completed separately from each other, such connection must be explicitly stated in the Scope.